 FAU_STG_EXT.1.1 The TSF shall be able to transmit the generated audit data to an external IT entity using a trusted channel according to FTP_ITC.1.

 For selecting the option of transmission of generated audit data to an external IT entity the TOE relies on a non-TOE audit server for storage and review of audit records.
 The storage of these audit records and the ability to allow the Administrator to review these audit records is provided by the operational environment in that case.
 Since the external audit server is not part of the TOE, there are no requirements on it except the capabilities for FTP_ITC.1 transport for audit data.
 No requirements are placed upon the format or underlying protocol of the audit data being transferred.
 The TOE must be capable of being configured to transfer audit data to an external IT entity without Administrator intervention.
 Manual transfer would not meet the requirements.
 Transmission could be done in real-time or periodically.
-If the transmission is not done in real-time then the TSS describes what event stimulates the transmission to be made and what range of frequencies the TOE supports for making transfers of audit data to the audit server; the TSS also suggests typical acceptable frequencies for the transfer.
+If the transmission is not done in real-time then the TSS describes what event stimulates the transmission to be made and what range of frequencies the TOE supports for making transfers of audit data to the audit server, the TSS also suggests typical acceptable frequencies for the transfer.

-For distributed TOEs each component must be able to export audit data across a protected channel external (FTP_ITC.1) or intercomponent (FPT_ITT.1 or FTP_ITC.1) as appropriate.
+For distributed TOEs, each component must be able to export audit data across a protected channel external (FTP_ITC.1) or intercomponent (FPT_ITT.1 or FTP_ITC.1) as appropriate.
 At least one component of the TOE must be able to export audit records via FTP_ITC.1 such that all TOE audit records can be exported to an external IT entity.

+An ‘external IT entity’ (physical or virtualized) is another device or computer on the network in which the TOE no longer has access to the audit records.
+This can be a physical or virtualized entity.

-FAU_STG_EXT.1.2 The TSF shall be able to store generated audit data on the TOE itself. [selection:
+FAU_STG_EXT.1.2 The TSF shall be able to store generated audit data on the TOE itself.
+In addition [selection:

-TOE shall consist of a single standalone component that stores audit data locally,
+The TOE shall consist of a single standalone component that stores audit data locally,

 The TOE shall be a distributed TOE that stores audit data on the following TOE components: [assignment: identification of TOE components],